 Computer imagery may be used to help you convey your wishes to the surgeon and allow Dr Barnouti to meet your expectations for breast lift surgery.
-If you’re having a breast augmentation with breast implants as well as a breast lift the computer images will help you select the size and shape of the breast implants to be used.
+If you’re having a breast augmentation with breast implants as well as a breast lift, the computer images will help you select the size and shape of the breast implants to be used.

-After a comprehensive breast lift analysis including precise breast measurements and a detailed discussion between you and Dr Barnouti, a decision will be made whether your breast lift will be performed alone or in combination with breast augmentation to further improve the breast shape.
+After a comprehensive analysis including precise breast measurements and a detailed discussion between you and Dr Barnouti, a decision will be made whether your breast lift will be performed alone or in combination with breast augmentation to further improve the breast shape.
 An implant trial will be performed to decide on the size of the breast implants that fit your chest.
 A breast augmentation can be performed by fat injection using your own fatty tissue or with breast implants.

-What happens during breast lift surgery?
+What happens during surgery?

-A breast lift procedure is normally performed under general anaesthetic or local anaesthetic with twilight sedation and you will be able to go home the same day.
+The procedure is normally performed under general anaesthetic or local anaesthetic with twilight sedation and you will be able to go home the same day.

-What happens after breast lift surgery?
+What happens after surgery?

-Medical tape will be applied to the wound area following your breast lift and most breast lift patients will be able to go home on the same day of the surgery although some patients may need to stay in hospital overnight.
+Medical tape will be applied to the wound area following your breast lift and most patients will be able to go home on the same day of the surgery although some patients may need to stay in hospital overnight.

 Breast lift scars are minimal and will become virtually unnoticeable over time.